terraform-ibm-modules/terraform-ibm-iam-access-group/examples/basic/README.md

 <!-- The text below should describe exactly what resources are provisioned / configured by the example  -->

 An end-to-end basic example that will provision the following:
+- A new IBM IAM access group
+- A new IBM IAM access group members
-- A new resource group if one is not passed in.
+- A new IBM IAM access group policy
-- A new Cloud Object Storage instance.
+- A new IBM IAM access group dynamic rule